lotress/common-node/README.md

 there are two kind of assertion now, assert for a boolean value, pass if the value is truly;
-seq for monotonous increase sequence number, pass if seq number is larger than last called, initial value for seq number is 0
+seq for monotonous increase sequence number, pass if seq number is larger than last called, initial value for seq number is -Infinity

 `ReportObject: {assert?: boolean, seq?: number}`